BECOME A MONEY MANAGER

-Summary: With the annoyance method, you list out your debts in order of irritation.
+Summary: With the annoyance method, the process is to list out the debts in order of irritation.
 In this way, it’s custom to you personally.
 Consider which debts frustrate you the most and put those at the top.
 This method disregards amount owed or interest rate.

-Pro: You get rid of the most annoying debts first.
+Pro: The most annoying debts get eliminated first.
 This will provide less stress throughout the rest of the process.

 Con: You may not get early wins, and you may pay more in interest over the long run.

 Who is this plan for?
 For those who have specific debts that are extremely annoying, or aren’t convenient.
-For example, if you have a $5,000 loan from a sibling, you might get annoyed when they ask you for payment at every family outing.
-It may make sense to put this debt at the top of the list…pay it off, get your sibling off your back and improve your family relations.
+For example, if you have a $5,000 loan from a sibling, you might get annoyed when they ask for payment at every family outing.
+It may make sense to put this debt at the top of the list…pay it off, get your sibling paid out and improve your family relations.
 This is a custom approach.

 What did we do?